 The New England area welcomed Montana at the age of eight years old.
 Her parents signed her up for professional dance classes, singing lessons, acting lessons, and musical instruments (violin, cello, guitar, recorder, alto saxophone, piano, ukulele, etc.)

-Montana focuses on making music videos, to add to her credits, of covers & original music.
-Montana has already released her first original song called Let Me In in July 2019.
-She is currently working on releasing two more songs before the end of the year.
-She hopes to release a full EP, so keep an eye on that future project.
+Montana focuses on making music videos, to add to her credits, of covers & her original music.
+Montana has already released three original songs called Let Me In in July 2019, Ask Me Why I Cry in November 2019, and Reckless on February 2020.
+She is currently working on releasing five more songs and hope to release full EP before the end of the year, so keep an eye on those future project.

 Montana's cover of Andra Day’s “Rise Up”, which can be found on YouTube, is particularly special to Montana, because it is dedicated to her brother, Arizona, who has been out of school since October 2013.
 Arizona was beaten up on his school bus while coming home from school.
 Everyday Arizona walks around with his green backpack with school supplies hoping to go back to school soon.
 Montana’s goal for Arizona is to help him RISE UP!

 It is Montana’s goal to become a teacher, attorney, and a U.N.
 Goodwill Ambassador.
 She hopes to open up her own school one day and to teach the special needs population and protect their rights through advocacy and the legal process.
 Montana believes that everyone has a right to an education and should be allowed to excel to their fullest potential.
 She has long been inspired by Emma Watson (Harry Potter Movie Series) and her efforts as a U.N Ambassador.
 She believes that spreading peace throughout the World is a global effort and necessary to conquer poverty.
 Through social media, her music, dancing, acting, and advocating, Montana hopes to inspire others!